Wareru: Rebel ruler of Martaban (1285–1287)

-Gadu went on to seize Martaban.
+Gadu went on to seize Martaban, and consolidate his control of the Martaban province.
 His insurrection was one of several revolts around the country against King Narathihapate of Pagan.
 The king had already lost the support of his key vassals, including his own sons, who ruled key Lower Burma ports (Prome, Dala and Bassein).
 Without the full support of his sons, the king did not have enough troops to quell rebellions everywhere.
 In the south, the king's army never got past Pegu (Bago), which was headed by another warlord Akhamaman, and failed both times to take the town in 1285–86.

 Meanwhile, Gadu consolidated his control of the Martaban province.
 He first rebuilt the fortifications of Martaban, and then conquered Kampalani, (believed to be a small Shan state in present-day Kayin State) whose chief had refused to submit.
 After Kampalani, all other chiefs fell in line.
 Gadu was still concerned about Pagan, and sought the backing of his father-in-law.
 By 1287, a diplomatic mission led by his minister Laik-Gi had successfully secured Ram Khamhaeng's support.
 The king of Sukhothai acknowledged Gadu as a vassal king, and awarded the royal title of "Chao Fa Rua" (เจ้าฟ้ารั่ว, "Lord Fa Rua", [t͡ɕaːw˥˩ faː˥.ruːa˥˩])) also reported in Mon and Burmese as "Binnya Waru" (ဗညား ဝါရူး, [bəɲá wàjú])) and Smim Warow (သ္ငီ ဝါရောဝ်).

 On 30 January 1287, Gadu declared himself king of Martaban.
 He held the coronation ceremony c.
 5 April 1287.
 His royal style later became known in Mon as Wareru.
 The declaration did not elicit any action by Pagan, which was amidst its death throes.
 The empire formally fell on 1 July 1287 when the king was assassinated by one of his sons Prince Thihathu of Prome.
 Two years of interregnum followed.